david90/paper/_pages/about.md

 title: About
 permalink: /about/
 ---

+Thanks for visiting!

 Hi, I'm David Ng.
-Thanks for visiting!
-I am living in Hong Kong.
+I live in Hong Kong.
 I've been crafting software for web, iOS and Android for years.

 I used to be a Software Engineer at [Oursky](https://oursky.com), and a growth engineer at [SCMP]("https://www.scmp.com").
 Recently, I've joined the Technology Innovation Team in a leading group to bring digital changes to the organization.